HadeerAlaa542/CloudDevOpsProject/README.md

 ---

-## Continuous Integration with Jenkins
+## 🔁Continuous Integration with Jenkins

 **Task:**
 - Deliver Jenkins pipeline configuration in a `Jenkinsfile`: